Utah Deaf History and Culture

 Commonly Known as "Y" System

-Under the leadership of Dr. Grant B. Bitter, known as the "Father of Mainstreaming," Utah's movement toward mainstreaming evolved steadily in the 1960s throughout his mainstreaming campaign, before the phrase became popular with the passage of Public Law 94-142, commonly known as the Individuals with Disabilities Education Act, in 1975.
+Under the leadership of Dr. Grant B. Bitter, known as the "Father of Mainstreaming," Utah's movement toward mainstreaming evolved steadily in the 1960s throughout his mainstreaming campaign before the phrase became popular with the passage of Public Law 94-142, commonly known as the Individuals with Disabilities Education Act, in 1975.
 He was a hard-core oralist and one of the top oral leaders in the country.
 As the father of a Deaf daughter, Colleen (b.
 1954), he was also a powerful voice for oral and mainstream education.
 According to Dr. Stephen C. Baldwin, a Deaf man who served as the Total Communication Division Curriculum Coordinator at the Utah School for the Deaf in the 1970s, no one could match Dr. Bitter's persistent oral/mainstreaming philosophy.
 At every opportunity, Dr. Baldwin recalled his attacks on residential schools and his adamant opposition to the popular use of sign language in schools (Baldwin, 1990).
 Dr. Bitter campaigned for oral and mainstream education for Utah's Deaf and hard of hearing students and had a long-standing feud with the Utah Association of the Deaf, especially with Dr. Robert G. Sanderson, a Deaf community leader in Utah.
-Dr. Bitter and Dr. Sanderson were both recognized as gigantic figures and had animosity toward each other.
+Dr. Bitter and Dr. Sanderson were recognized as gigantic figures with animosity toward each other.

-Over the years, Dr. Bitter had worked as a teacher and curriculum coordinator at the Extension Division School for the Deaf in Salt Lake City, as well as a curriculum coordinator for USD, a director, and professor at the University of Utah's Department of Special Education's Oral Teacher Training Program, and coordinator of the Deaf Seminary Program under the Church of Jesus Christ of Latter-day Saints in Utah.
+Over the years, Dr. Bitter had worked as a teacher and curriculum coordinator at the Extension Division School for the Deaf in Salt Lake City, as well as a curriculum coordinator for USD, a director, and a professor at the University of Utah's Department of Special Education's Oral Teacher Training Program, and coordinator of the Deaf Seminary Program under the Church of Jesus Christ of Latter-day Saints in Utah.

 In the fall of 1962, the USD implemented a new policy known as the Dual Track Program, commonly known as the "Y" system.
 The "Y" system was nicknamed for the fact that all Deaf students entering the residential school had to start in the Oral Division (the stem on the "Y").
-The primary means of communication in the school would be speech, necessitating the hiring of more oral educators.
-Until the child was 11 years old or entering 6th grade, the parents and/or Deaf student would not be able to choose which communication mode to use for the child's instructional language: either keep the child enrolled in the Oral Division, where speech and listening were done, or enter the Simultaneous Communication Division, where both sign and speech were used (Kenneth L. Kinner, personal communication, May 14, 2011).
+The primary means of communication in the school would be speech, necessitating hiring more oral educators.
+Until the child was 11 years old or entering 6th grade, the parents and/or Deaf student would not be able to choose which communication mode to use for the child's instructional language: either keep the child enrolled in the Oral Division, where speech and listening were done or enter the Simultaneous Communication Division, where both sign and speech were used (Kenneth L. Kinner, personal communication, May 14, 2011).
 The older Combined Method was replaced by the Simultaneous Communication Method.

 Teachers were now required to obtain a bachelor's degree in Deaf education from an accredited teacher center and become certified at this time.
 Teachers of simultaneous communication must be prepared in sign language and finger spelling (The Utah Eagle, February 1968).
-The University of Utah's teacher training program for Deaf teachers filled a sudden shortfall of oral teachers (The Utah Eagle, November 1962), which was artificially produced by the new policy at USD.
+The University of Utah's teacher training program for Deaf teachers filled a sudden shortfall of oral teachers (The Utah Eagle, November 1962), artificially produced by the new policy at USD.
 Gallaudet College served as a source of information and a guide for teachers in the Simultaneous Communication Division, while the University of Utah served the Oral Division (The Utah Eagle, February 1968).
-Is it possible that Dr. Bitter got this new policy idea from the Lexington School for the Deaf when he worked on his master’s degree?
+Is it possible that Dr. Bitter got this new policy idea from the Lexington School for the Deaf while working on his master's degree?
 One can only speculate.

 By 1973, USD was the only state in the United States to provide parents and Deaf students with both methods of communication through the Dual Track System (Laflamme, The Ogden Standard-Examiner, September 5, 1973).